Writing a CMakeLists File

 target_link_libraries()

-• As we'll see later, it can also transitively pass on usage requirements, like include directories.
+• As we'll see later, it can also transitively pass on configuration options and usage requirements, like include directories.

 Adding Include Directories